 Henry Adams

-There are two types of people within information security, those who are completely intimidated by machine learning and those who know machine learning largely solved the spam problem and are completely intimidated by machine learning.
-It’s easy to be intimidated when machine learning is described as “a type of artificial intelligence that provides computers with the ability to learn without being explicitly programmed”.
-How can a computer do anything with being explicitly programmed?
-Or better yet, this rather well known definition from Tom Mitchell in his 1997 book:
+There are two types of people in information securitythose who are completely intimidated by machine learning and those who know machine learning largely solved the spam problem and are completely intimidated by machine learning.
+It’s easy to be intimidated when machine learning is described as “a type of artificial intelligence that provides computers with the ability to learn without being explicitly programmed” by TechTarget. (http://whatis.techtarget.com/definition/machine-learning).
+How can a computer do anything without being explicitly programmed?
+Or better yet, consider this rather well known definition from Tom Mitchell in his 1997 book titled “Machine Learning”:

+[[Author: Should you mention the title of his book above?
+Kezia]] //Authors, Yes, please mention the title.
+Thanks, Kevin (PjE)

+[AR: Done]

 “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.”

-Are you clear now on what Machine learning is?
-At the off chance that things aren’t clear, we are going to jump right into machine learning with a simplified example.
-In other words, we will start this chapter off with some data and then not explicitly program the computer to learn from experience E and perform a task T, sound good?
+Are you clear now on what machine learning is?
+This broad definition doesn’t help much because it only describes the abstract results of machine learning, not what it is or how to use it.
+To help you understand machine learning at a practical and concrete level, we start this chapter with a learning task associated with realistic data.
+Prepare for the examples in this chapter by setting the directory to the working directory for this chapter and make sure the R libraries are installed (Listing 9-0).

+Listing 9-0

+# set working directory to chapter location

+# (change for where you set up files in ch 2)

+setwd("~/book/ch09")

+# make sure the packages for this chapter

+# are installed, install if necessary

+pkg <- c("ggplot2", "RColorBrewer")

+new.pkg <- pkg[!(pkg %in% installed.packages())]

+if (length(new.pkg)) {

+install.packages(new.pkg)

+}

+[[Author: Last sentence above--can you rephrase that?
+I am trying to rework to avoid the “we” as author and reader, but even before that, that last part of the sentence was confusing.
+Kezia]]

 TE: This paragraph doesn’t read well.
 The folksy language actually gets in the way of good communication, in my opinion.
 Here is an alternative:

 “This broad definition doesn’t help much because it only describes the abstract results of machine learning, not what it is or how to use it.
 To help you understand machine learning at a practical and concrete level, we start this chapter with a learning task associated with realistic data.”

+[AR: I made the changes above, I like the suggestion from TE]

+[AU: A quick statement about how this machine learning is going to help the readers with their security investigations and how the chapter is going to demonstrate this would be useful here up front as well.
+Thanks, Kevin (PjE)]

+[AR: I’ve been struggling on how to do this and keep the flow. ]

 Detecting Malware